-This is referred to as the “core breath” and I highly recommend watching this video to get the full explanation.
-You’ll want to practice 2 sets a day of 10 breaths.
+This is referred to as the “core breath,” and I highly recommend watching this video to get the full explanation.
+You’ll want to practice two sets a day of 10 breaths.
 This is truly about quality of the movement, not quantity of reps.

 The next three exercises are largely geared for developing body strength in order to support the developments through pregnancy.
 Another major focus is to start practicing good body alignment or having a “neutral spine”, which is really important for baby’s position in the pelvis, decreasing the severity of an abdominal separation, reducing back/pelvic pain, and more.

-Squatting is a fantastic exercise for the core + floor, for developing lower body strength, and for developing that good alignment, especially in daily tasks (squatting down to pick something up off the floor, picking your baby up, go to the bathroom, sitting to and stand ing from a chair).
+Squatting is a fantastic exercise for the core + floor, for developing lower body strength, and for developing good alignment, especially in daily tasks — squatting down to pick something up off the floor, picking your baby up, go to the bathroom, sitting to and standing from a chair.

-Again, looking further down the road to labour and delivery, have you ever heard a woman say they literally, “squatted their baby out”.
+Again, looking further down the road to labor and delivery, have you ever heard a woman say they literally “squatted their baby out”?
 Oh, yes.